bartificer/programming-by-stealth/docs/pbs95.md

 The concept of *getters & setters* is not unique to JavaScript, but it's also far from ubiquitous.
 Some languages have them, but many (including PHP) don't.

 Both getters and setters are functions masquerading as data attributes.
-From the point of view of the programmer writing the class a getter is a function that takes no arguments and returns a value, and a setter is a function that takes exactly one argument, and doesn't return a value.
-But, from the point of view of a programmer using a class with getters and setters, each pair behaves like a single data attribute, but not just any data attribute, a data attribute with super-powers 🙂
+From the point of view of the programmer _writing_ the class, a getter is a function that takes no arguments and returns a value, and a setter is a function that takes exactly one argument, and doesn't return a value.
+But, from the point of view of a programmer _using_ a class with getters and setters, each pair behaves like a single data attribute, but not just any data attribute, a data attribute with super-powers 🙂

 Without knowing it, we've been interacting with getters and setters when using built-in JavaScript classes.
 As an example, we think of `Math.PI` as a data attribute because we simply use it like any other variable.
 We don't treat `Math.PI` like a function, if we did, we would write `Math.PI()`!
 No, we treat `Math.PI` like a variable that someone else happened to define for us and make available to us in the global scope.
 If we wanted to simulate the behaviour we could do something like: